Automating SSH Key Setup: Introducing sshRemoteSetup

 ← Back to Home

-If you manage multiple remote Linux servers from a Windows machine, you know the pain: manually generating SSH keys, copying them to each server, configuring SSH settings, and then trying to remember which key goes with which host.
+If you manage multiple remote Linux servers, you know the pain: manually generating SSH keys, copying them to each server, configuring SSH settings, and then trying to remember which key goes with which host.
 It’s tedious, error-prone, and frankly, not how modern DevOps workflows should work.

-Enter sshRemoteSetup - a smart .NET 10 utility that automates the entire process of transitioning your remote servers from password-based authentication to secure key-based authentication.
+Enter sshRemoteSetup - a pair of tools (a .NET 10 app for Windows and a Bash shell script for Linux/macOS) that automate the entire process of transitioning your remote servers from password-based authentication to secure key-based authentication.

 What Is sshRemoteSetup?